pmbarrett314/pogo-portals-starkville/README.md

 1. Mark the new gyms and stops in the pogo plugin interface.
 2. Export your data by going to `PoGo Actions` > `Export Pogo`
 3. Move the file into the root of this repo and rename it `gyms_stops.json`
 4. Run the `sort_json.py` script on the `gyms_stops.json` file.
-This should make it where the json file comes is something that git can handle the differences in pretty easily.
+This should make it where the json file is something that git can handle the differences in pretty easily.
     * From the command line, you should be able to navigate into the repository and type `./sort_json.py gyms_stops.json`
 5. Commit and make a pull request as normal and I'll merge it.